-According to Cohen and Modak, a minimalist registry should begin and end with the most essential things you need for daily life.
-There's no better time than now to upgrade the basics and replace them with classic and timeless (the key word here being timeless!) pieces that will simplify your life and allow you to easily expand as your needs grow.
+According to Cohen and Modak, a minimalist registry should begin and end with the most essential things you need and will use every day.
+There's no better time than now to upgrade the basics and replace them with classic and timeless (the keyword here being timeless!) pieces that will simplify your life and allow you to easily expand as your needs grow.
 Anything that helps keep clutter at bay is a good idea too, tells Spector.
-"Multipurpose kitchen appliances, trash cans, storage containers and serving platters that do double duty as decor are excellent items to register for."
+"Multipurpose kitchen appliances, trash cans, storage containers, and serving platters that do double duty as decor are excellent items to register for."

 If you have a minimalist sensibility, Spector suggests sticking to just a few brands that fit your aesthetic.
 "Approach your registry like an editor and you can see what goes together before it ships so you have a cohesive look to your home," she says.